How to Scan an .exe File for Viruses to Check If It’s Safe

 Why scan .exe files?

 The EXE file format, standing for executable, is a kind of file mainly used by Windows to do certain things on your computer.
-They’re super important for your system and apps to work right.
+They’re very important for your system and apps to work correctly.
 But, they can be risky if they’re actually bad programs in disguise.

 Bad stuff like viruses and spyware often pretend to be innocent .exe files.
 They might look like normal software, games, or utilities.
 Once you run them, they can mess up your computer, steal your info, or even take over completely.
 That’s why it’s smart to check .exe files before you use them, especially ones from the internet that might not be from a safe place.